With Autumn Comes the Harvest…

 Out and About

-Keswick will be switching on its Christmas lights at 6pm on Friday the 18th November, with the party starting in the Market Square and entertainment to follow.
+Keswick will be switching on its Christmas lights, with the party starting in the Market Square and entertainment to follow.